BERT HOWE

 DIRECTORY AND CAPABILITIES

-With over four thousand construction related expert witness designations, the Dodge, Wisconsin Construction Expert Directory provides a streamlined multi-disciplinary expert retention and support solution to attorneys and construction practice groups seeking effective resolution of construction defect, scheduling, and delay matters.
-BHA provides construction claims and trial support services to the construction industry's most recognized companies, legal professionals, Fortune 500 builders, CGL carriers, owners, as well as a variety of state and local government agencies.
-Utilizing in house resources which comprise design experts, civil / structural engineers, ICC Certified Inspectors, ASPE certified professional estimators, the firm brings a wealth of experience and local capabilities to Dodge and the surrounding areas.
+Through more than 4500 building and claims related expert witness designations, the Dodge, Wisconsin Construction Expert Directory provides a streamlined multi-disciplinary expert retention and support solution to legal professionals and construction practice groups concerned with the effective resolution of construction defect and claims litigation.
+BHA provides building claims investigation, testimony, and support services to the nation's leading construction practice groups, Fortune 500 builders, general liability carriers, owners, as well as a variety of public entities.
+Utilizing in house assets which include construction delay claims experts, registered design professionals, professional engineers, and credentailed construction consultants, the construction experts group brings specialized experience and local capabilities to Dodge and the surrounding areas.

 Construction Expert Witness News & Info